SamruddhiKangude/Samruddhi_Kangude_Assignment/Question7/Que7-Answer.md

         return Ok(_itemService.GetAllItems());
     }
 }

-### 3. Benefits of DI
+3. Benefits of Dependency Injection

-Loose Coupling: Classes are not responsible for creating their own dependencies.<br>
+Loose Coupling: Classes do not create their own dependencies.

-Testability: Makes it easy to swap real services with "Mock" objects for unit testing.<br>
+Testability: Easy to replace with mock services for testing.

-Maintainability: You only need to change the implementation in one place (Program.cs).<br>
+Maintainability: Changes are centralized in Program.cs.
+Conclusion

+Dependency Injection in ASP.NET Core improves code quality, maintainability, and scalability.